Long-Lived HNLs via ALP Portal at the LHC: Introduction

 \section{Introduction}

-The advent of the long-lived particle programme at the CERN hadron collider~\cite{Alimena:2019zri} has rekindled interest in heavy neutral leptons (HNLs) also from the theoretical side.
+The advent of the long-lived particle programme at the CERN hadron collider~\cite{Alimena:2019zri, Lee:2018pag} has rekindled interest in heavy neutral leptons (HNLs) also from the theoretical side.
 Minimal HNLs are heavy neutral leptons that interact only via charged and neutral current interactions, suppressed by some small mixing angle, with standard model (SM) particles.
-Sensitivity estimates for minimal HNLs for the high-luminosity phase of the LHC have been published for ATLAS and CMS~\cite{Cottin:2018kmq, Cottin:2018nms, Drewes:2019fou, Bondarenko:2019tss,Liu:2019ayx} and for proposed ``far detectors'' \cite{Helo:2018qej,Hirsch:2020klk,Curtin:2018mvb}, such as MATHUSLA~\cite{Chou:2016lxi}, CODEX-b~\cite{Gligorov:2017nwh}, FASER~\cite{Feng:2017uoz} or ANUBIS \cite{Bauer:2019vqk}.
-A summary of the current bounds for minimal HNL models can be found, for instance, in~\cite{Bolton:2019pcu,Bolton:2022pyf}, and for a comprehensive review discussing various aspects of HNLs, see e.g. Ref.~\cite{Abdullahi:2022jlv}.
+Sensitivity estimates for minimal HNLs for the high-luminosity phase of the LHC have been published for ATLAS and CMS~\cite{Cottin:2018kmq, Cottin:2018nms, Drewes:2019fou, Bondarenko:2019tss,Liu:2019ayx} and for proposed ``far detectors'' \cite{Helo:2018qej,Hirsch:2020klk,Curtin:2018mvb}, such as MATHUSLA~\cite{Chou:2016lxi}, CODEX-b~\cite{Gligorov:2017nwh}, FASER~\cite{Feng:2017uoz}, ANUBIS \cite{Bauer:2019vqk} or MAPP and MAPP2 \cite{Pinfold:2019nqj,Pinfold:2019zwp}.
+A summary of the current bounds for minimal HNL models can be found, for instance, in~\cite{Bolton:2019pcu,Bolton:2022pyf}, and for the most recent bounds from the LHC experiments, see \cite{ATLAS:2025qbs}.
+Also, sensitivity projections for probing minimal HNLs at future experiments can be found in \cite{deBlas:2025gyz} and for a comprehensive review discussing various aspects of HNLs, see e.g. Ref.~\cite{Abdullahi:2022jlv}.

 However, in many UV complete models, HNLs are not the only BSM ingredients.
 Such models can include additional new particles, such as $Z'$ bosons~\cite{Deppisch:2019kvs,Chiang:2019ajm} or leptoquarks~\cite{Dorsner:2016wpm,Cottin:2021tfo}, for instance.
 In all these examples, the additional new particles must be relatively heavy, roughly of the order TeV or above.
 Since none of these exotics have so far been seen in LHC direct resonance searches, the Effective Field Theory (EFT) approach provides a robust model-independent framework to explore such scenarios systematically.
 Standard model effective field theory with right-handed neutrinos, $N_R$SMEFT, has been studied in a number of works, both from more theoretical as well as phenomenological sides~\cite{Bell:2005kz,Graesser:2007yj, Graesser:2007pc,delAguila:2008ir, Aparici:2009fh,Liao:2016qyd, Beltran:2023ymm,Beltran:2024twr}.
 Predictions for dimension-6 $N_R$SMEFT operators at the high-luminosity LHC have been explored, for example, in~\cite{Cottin:2021lzz,Beltran:2021hpq,Beltran:2025ilg}.
 A compilation of various constraints on these operators from a wide range of HNL searches has been found, for instance, in~\cite{Fernandez-Martinez:2023phj}.